Large Language Models for Unit Test Generation: Achievements, Challenges, and Opportunities: The Generation Methodologies

+Fine-tuning is typically reserved for specialized tasks such as learning domain-specific assertion patterns or adapting to new programming languages.

-Parallel to task formulation, the composition of fine-tuning datasets is also highly targeted.
-Mainstream datasets like Methods2Test offer hundreds of thousands of $\langle$focal method, test case$\rangle$ pairs mined from open-source projects to teach general test writing patterns.
-To construct larger-scale, cross-language fine-tuning datasets, works such as UniTSyn innovatively leverage the Language Server Protocol (LSP).
-By utilizing the ``go-to-definition'' feature, they achieve precise, automated pairing of tested functions and test functions, constructing a massive dataset of 2.7 million samples covering five programming languages~\cite{he2024unitsyn}.
-Meanwhile, specialized datasets for specific targets are also common, such as $\langle$focal method, assertion statement$\rangle$ pairs in the ATLAS dataset for enhancing oracle generation~\cite{watson2020learning}, or $\langle$bug report, test case$\rangle$ pairs from Defects4J for bug reproduction~\cite{plein2024automatic}.
-However, a key challenge is that these datasets, mined from open-source projects at scale, often suffer from significant noise.
-Research reveals that up to 43\% of the data may contain syntax errors, irrelevance between tests and code, or extremely low coverage.
-This observation leads to a crucial, counter-intuitive finding, ``less is more''.
-By filtering this noisy data through dedicated data cleaning frameworks such as CleanTest, the performance of fine-tuned models (including code coverage and defect detection capability) improves significantly even with a drastically reduced training data volume, while simultaneously saving substantial training costs~\cite{zhang2025less}.
-This suggests that for LLM-based unit test generation tasks, fine-tuning with smaller but higher-quality datasets is a more effective strategy than blindly pursuing data volume.
-For domain adaptation, datasets become even more granular, such as $\langle$C++ code, unit test$\rangle$ pairs in CPP-UT-Bench~\cite{bhargava2024cpp} or $\langle$financial business rules, structured test elements$\rangle$ pairs in LLM4Fin~\cite{xue2024llm4fin}, all aiming to infuse project- or language-specific idioms into the model.
-The performance gains from fine-tuning on these specific tasks are substantial.
-In the large-scale study by~\cite{shang2025large}, the best fine-tuned model for test generation (DeepSeek-Coder-6b) achieved a correct test rate of 33.68\%, more than double the 16.21\% of the SOTA method AthenaTest.
-For assertion generation, the impact is even more pronounced, with the fine-tuned model boosting the exact match score to 71.42\%, in stark contrast to the 31.42\% achieved by the previous SOTA method ATLAS~\cite{watson2020learning}.
+\paragraph{Dataset construction and quality} The effectiveness of fine-tuning is heavily dependent on the quality and scale of the dataset.
+Mainstream datasets like Methods2Test offer hundreds of thousands of pairs mined from open-source projects to teach general test writing patterns.
+To construct larger-scale and cross-language fine-tuning datasets, works such as UniTSyn innovatively leverage the language server protocol (LSP) to achieve precise and automated pairing of tested functions and test functions, constructing a massive dataset of 2.7 million samples covering five programming languages~\cite{he2024unitsyn}.
+However, a key challenge is that these datasets mined from open-source projects often suffer from significant noise.
+Research reveals that up to 43\% of the data may contain syntax errors or irrelevance.
+To mitigate the risk of models learning incorrect syntax from low-quality corpora, works such as CleanTest employ dedicated data cleaning frameworks~\cite{zhang2025less}.
+By filtering this noisy data, the performance of fine-tuned models improves significantly even with a drastically reduced training data volume while simultaneously saving substantial training costs.